 Posh and pretentious names from pop culture

-- CARLTON: Carlton was the name of the preppy cousin on Fresh Prince of Bel-Air
+- CARLTON: Carlton became associated as a pretentious male name because of the the preppy cousin on Fresh Prince of Bel-Air

 - CATHERINE: Catherine de Bourgh is the haughty aunt to Mr. Darcy in Pride and Prejudice